Arnaz87/aurovm/docs/Module Format.md

 # Constants

 Defines functions that returns single constant values, and are added to the function list.
-In spite of these just being functions, they need to be separated from the main function section because to parse this section, all functions' inputs and outputs need to be known.
+In spite of these just being functions, they need to be separated from the main function section because to parse this section, the inputs and outputs of all functions need to be known.

 ## Int [1]